 Our responsibility is to express an opinion on these financial statements based on our audit.
 We did not audit the financial statements of the University's aggregate discretely presented component unit, Cameron University Foundation, as described in Note 1 of the financial statements.
 The Foundation's financial statements were audited by another auditor, whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for the Foundation, is based solely on the report of the other auditor.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.
 The financial statements of the Foundation were audited by other auditors and were not audited in accordance with Government Auditing Standards.